DraconPern/dovo/README.md

 ## Requirements
 - CMake http://www.cmake.org/download/
 - XCode on OS X
-- Visual Studio 2012 or higher on Windows
+- Visual Studio 2012 or higher on Windows (VS 2015 is used for release)
 - gcc on Linux

 ## Third party dependency